tapanagkumar/CucumberFrameworkXero/README.md

 - You can start out by looking at `\src\test\resources\FeatureFiles`.

-### Running features using Maven
-- Goto project directory.
+From Command line goto project directory.
 - Use "mvn test" command to run features.